uprtdev/labean/README.md

 Another purpose is to disguise some services (e.g. VPN or proxy) running on the server.
 For example, the server receives connections on 443 port and acts as a usual HTTPS web server, but after knocking it will modify firewall rules to allow specified IP to connect to another service on the same port - for third-party observers (like corporate or ISP Deep-Packet-Inspection systems) it will look exactly like ordinary HTTPS.

 ### Why Labean?
-Classic implementations of port knockers (like [knockd](http://www.zeroflux.org/projects/knock)) allow client to open port or start services by generating a connection attempt on a set of prespecified closed ports.
+Classic implementations of port knockers (like [knockd](http://www.zeroflux.org/projects/knock)) allow a client to open port or start services by generating a connection attempt on a set of prespecified closed ports.
 This is simple and usually reliable, but there are some tricky cases.
 First of all, this requires using special clients or scripts on the client device (including mobile gadgets or network routers).
 More significant problem is that all ports and protocols except standard 80 (HTTP) and 443 (HTTPS) can be banned on corporate or ISP firewall, so you can't use 'classic' knocking in this case.
 So that's why Labean was created.

 ### How it works?
 Briefly: there is a front-end web server (like [nginx](http://nginx.org/) or [lighttpd](https://www.lighttpd.net/)) running on your VDS/VPS/etc. and it serves some ordinary web content like cute kittens' videos, Linux distros' ISOs or Wikipedia mirror.
-But when you want to connect to the hidden service (VPN, proxy, ssh daemon, etc.), you perfrom GET request (using CURL or a web browser) like:
+But when you want to connect to the hidden service (VPN, proxy, ssh daemon, etc.), you perform GET request (using CURL or a web browser) like:

 `https://someserver.org/secret/vpn/on`,